Types of Ceramic Treatment

 - View Other Treatments

-Are you concerned about “silver fillings,” wanting “cleaner teeth color or shape,” or looking to “choose a material less prone to cavities”?
-Amidst growing interest in cosmetic dentistry in recent years, ceramic treatment, which combines beauty similar to natural teeth with excellent functionality, is gaining attention.
-At SACHI Dental Clinic in the Mita & Shibakoen area, we propose the optimal ceramic treatment tailored to each patient’s wishes and oral condition.
+Do you have concerns like “I’m bothered by my silver fillings,” “I want to improve the color and shape of my teeth,” or “I want to choose materials that are less prone to cavities”?
+With growing interest in cosmetic dentistry in recent years, ceramic treatment that combines natural beauty with excellent functionality is gaining attention.
+At SACHI Dental Clinic in the Mita-Shibakoen area, we propose the optimal ceramic treatment tailored to each patient’s wishes and oral condition.

 What is Ceramic Treatment?

-Ceramic treatment is a method of restoring areas where teeth have been shaped, such as during cavity treatment, using fillings or crowns made of ceramic (porcelain).
-Compared to metals or plastics used in conventional insurance-covered treatments, it offers the following advantages:
+Ceramic treatment is a method of restoring areas where teeth have been removed due to cavities with ceramic (porcelain) fillings or crowns.
+Compared to metals and plastics used in conventional insurance-covered treatments, it offers the following advantages:

-- Excellent Aesthetics: Can replicate color tones and translucency close to natural teeth for a very natural finish.
+- Excellent aesthetics: Can reproduce color tones and transparency close to natural teeth, resulting in a very natural finish.

-- High Durability: Ceramic is a very hard and durable material.
-With proper care, it can be used for a long time.
+- High durability: Ceramic is an extremely hard and strong material.
+With proper care, it can be used for long periods.

-- Biocompatibility: Ceramics pose no risk of metal allergies and are compatible with gums, making them a body-friendly material.
+- Biocompatibility: Ceramic poses no risk of metal allergies and blends well with gums, making it a body-friendly material.

-- Resistant to Stains/Plaque: The smooth surface makes it difficult for plaque or stains to adhere, contributing to the prevention of cavities and gum disease.
+- Stain-resistant: The smooth surface makes it difficult for plaque and stains to adhere, helping prevent cavities and gum disease.

-Due to these benefits, “ceramic cosmetic dentistry” is considered a very effective treatment method not only for aesthetic beauty but also for maintaining long-term oral health.
+Due to these benefits, “ceramic cosmetic dentistry” is a highly effective treatment not only for aesthetic beauty but also for maintaining long-term oral health.

 Advantages and Disadvantages of Ceramic Treatment